ohshitgorillas/ReducedReachKBLayer/README.md

 ## Usage
-While general usage of the above is quite obvious, what might not be is the chording.
+While general usage of the above is straightforward, what might not be is the chording.
 For example:

-- To delete the previous or next word, hold caps + 'a' (Option) and press 'd' (Backspace) or 'f' (forward delete) respectively.
+- To delete the previous or next word, hold caps + 'a' (Option) and press 'd' (Backspace) or 'f' (Delete) respectively.
 - To delete all text on the line before or after the cursor, hold caps + 's' (Command) and hit 'd' or 'f' respectively.
 - To insert a new line without submitting the current text, hold caps + 'c' (Shift) and hit 'e' (Enter).
+- To unindent or indent a line in a code editor, hold caps + 's' (Command) and hit 'u' ('[{') or o (']}')

 All of these critical functions are accessible via your left hand exclusively.